singnet/dev-portal/docs/ai-developers/troubleshooting.md

 ### How to make a call from the DAPP
 - Open the respective service’s page.
-- In the Service Demo section.
-You will see the Free calls pending count, provided that you are already logged in to the system.
+- In the Service Demo section, you will notice the Free calls pending count, provided  you have already logged in to the system.
-- Click on the RUN FOR FREE button.
+- Click on the **RUN FOR FREE** button.
 (If your free calls are exhausted, you will find options to create a wallet or to use your existing MetaMask wallet )

     You will be taken to the service’s input screen.
 - Fill in the necessary details.
 - Click on INVOKE.

-**Note**: Don’t close the application, until the service is executes, and the results are displayed  on the same screen.
+**Note**: Don’t close the application, until the results are displayed  on the same screen after service execution.

 ### Where do I see the components I can reuse on Dapp

-- Check for the reusable components’ code here  => snet-dapp-monorepo/packages/shared/src/components.
+- Check for the reusable components code here  => snet-dapp-monorepo/packages/shared/src/components.
 - You could also run yarn storybook to view the demo of the components.
-- While importing, Import the components from => snet-dapp-monorepo/packages/dist/components.
+- While importing, import the components from => snet-dapp-monorepo/packages/dist/components.

 ### How do I raise a Pull request for DApp
-- Raise pull requests against “snet-dapp-monorepo/development”.
+- Raise pull requests using “snet-dapp-monorepo/development”.
-- Once it is merged in the development.
+- After merging in the development.
 It will be deployed to the ropsten network:http://enhanced-marketplace.s3-website-us-east-1.amazonaws.com/

 ### When does my Pull request gets merged to Master
-- If your changes are shown in [ropsten](http://enhanced-marketplace.s3-website-us-east-1.amazonaws.com/).
+- If your changes are seen in [ropsten](http://enhanced-marketplace.s3-website-us-east-1.amazonaws.com/).

     Inform the concerned authority to merge the changes from development to master.
-This is then deployed to mainnet network: http://beta.singularitynet.io/
+This is then deployed to Mainnet network: http://beta.singularitynet.io/

 ### Whom and How  do I reach out for help/Support
-Please use the email tech-support@singularitynet.io for any questions / issues related to platform
+Use the email tech-support@singularitynet.io for any questions / issues related to the platform.